 Id. at 774-775 (citations omitted)(emphasis added).
 In this case, where there is not any independent statute, or any constitutional provision or valid regulation that reserves to the Town the "exclusive authority" to determine number of personnel, the number of fire department personnel cannot be classified as a prohibited subject of bargaining under Appeal of State.

 Accordingly, any of the Town's arguments based upon the characterization of "number of personnel" or "staffing" as prohibited subjects of bargaining are not persuasive.

 I reach the same conclusion as to any argument that the Association's attempt to arbitrate the shift vacancy dispute is barred or precluded given the disposition of the two prior and similar 2012 and 2013 grievances referenced in Finding of Fact 9.
 It is true that prior arbitral awards can become the "law of the contract."
 See Appeal of State, 147 N.H.
 106, 108-110 (2001).
-In such cases, however, "[u]nless the arbitral award clearly and unequivocally dictates the scope of its precedential effect, we hold that the PELRB lacks jurisdiction to determine whether, under the terms of a CBA, an arbitral award becomes the 'law of the contract.'"
+In such cases, however, "[u]nless the arbitral award clearly and unequivocally dictates the scope of its precedential effect, we hold that the PELRB lacks jurisdiction to determine whether, under the terms of a CBA, an arbitral award becomes the 'law of the contract."
 Id.
 Although Appeal of State, 147 N.H.
-106 (2001) did not involve arbitrability issues, it does suggest that the impact of a prior grievance disposition is something that is more properly raised, if at all, in the arbitration proceeding.
-The same logic would appear to apply to the disposition of the 2012 and 2013 grievances.
-If these grievances are raised in arbitration it will be the arbitrator's responsibility to determine their contractual impact, if any, and this decision does not make any finding as to the legal significance or weight an arbitrator should give to them.
+106 (2001) did not involve arbitrability issues, it does suggest that the impact of a prior grievance disposition is something that is more properly raised, if at all, in the arbitration to determine their contractual impact, if any, and this decision does not make any finding as to the legal significance or weight an arbitrator should give to them.
 I otherwise find in this case that the fact that the Association did not pursue the 2012 grievance to arbitration did not result in a forfeiture of its right to proceed to arbitration on a subsequent grievance like the shift vacancy grievance in this case.
-I also find that the Association agreement that such matters are not arbitrable.
-The same is true with respect to the 2013 grievance, where the parties reached an agreement which, at least for a time, provided to the Association the relief it was seeking through the grievance process (the filling of vacant shifts).
+I also find that the Association's decision not to pursue arbitration of the